rmusser01/Infosec_Reference/Draft/PrivescPostEx.md

 	* [Fire & Ice; Making and Breaking macOS firewalls - Patrick Wardle(Rootcon12)](https://www.youtube.com/watch?v=zmIt9ags3Cg&app=desktop)
 * **Grabbing Goodies**
 	* [Mac OS X Keychain Forensic Tool](https://github.com/n0fate/chainbreaker)
 		* The chainbreaker can extract user credential in a Keychain file with Master Key or user password in forensically sound manner.
 Master Key candidates can be extracted from volafox or volatility keychaindump module.
-Supports: Snow Leopard, Lion, Mountain Lion, Mavericks, Yosemite, El Capitan, (High) Sierra
+Supports: Snow Leopard, Lion, Mountain Lion, Mavericks, Yosemite, El Capitan, (High) Sierra.
+This branch contains a quick patch for chainbreaker to dump non-exportable keys on High Sierra, see README-keydump.txt for more details.
 * **Recon**
 	* [Orchard](https://github.com/its-a-feature/Orchard)
 		* Live off the land for macOS.
 This program allows users to do Active Directory enumeration via macOS' JXA (JavaScript for Automation) code.
 This is the newest version of AppleScript, and thus has very poor documentation on the web.